Market intelligence for international student recruitment from ICEF

 The findings rely in part on a recent Sinorbis survey of a small sample of international students at Australian institutions, but they are backed by a wider field of evidence from the latest edition of Edified's ongoing Enquiry Experience Tracker study.

-The survey results alone highlight that one in three responding students say they abandoned an application to a prospective university because of communication issues.
+One in three students responding to the survey said they abandoned an application to a prospective university because of communication issues.

 The challenge begins with responsiveness.
 Seven in ten students said they expect a response from an institution within a couple of days, but only about a third (34%) actually received a reply within that window.